elastic/kibana/src/ui_framework/README.md

 In short: we've outgrown it!
 Third-party CSS frameworks like Bootstrap and Foundation are designed for a general audience, so they offer things we don't need and _don't_ offer things we _do_ need.
-As a result, we've forced to override their styles until the original framework is no longer recognizable.
+As a result, we've been forced to override their styles until the original framework is no longer recognizable.
 When the CSS reaches that point, it's time to take ownership over it and build your own framework.